dynatrace-oss/barista/src/lib/highlight/README.md

 ## Usage

+There are two options to use the highlight component in your template.
+If you already have a native HTML element that contains your text (e.g. a paragraph `<p>`) you can keep this tag and apply the attribute `dt-highlight` in combination with the attribute `term` on it.

+If the text's wrapper is an Angular component, you have to use the highlight as an additional tag with a term-attribute to wrap your text.
+Find usage examples below.

-**important notice:** The projected content inside the highlight component will be escaped!
+**Important notice:** The projected content inside the highlight component will be escaped!
 You have to avoid any HTML Tags inside this component!

 ### On a paragraph